broeker/spacebook/pages/markdown.md

 ![External image](http://unsplash.com/my-image)
 ```

-You can drop images, diagrams, or illustrations anywhere in your content.
+You can drop images, diagrams, or illustrations anywhere in your content by adding them to your /static/img folder or referring to them externally.
 Images are automatically set to 100% width and centered with a subtle border hover.
 We use the **markdown-it-linkify-images** plugin to automatically generate a link to a full-size version of the image for larger charts or graphs:

 ![Sagan](https://res.cloudinary.com/broeker/image/upload/w_1000,c_scale/v1606111412/sagan_tczrlj.jpg)